AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-47/acsd-56760-admin-user-is-restricted-to-a-specific-website-and-is-unable-to-sort-or-add-new-products.md

 ---
-title: 'ACSD-56760: Admin user is restricted to a specific website and can't sort or add new products'
+title: 'ACSD-56760: Admin user is restricted to a specific website and is unable to sort or add new products'
-description: Apply the ACSD-56760 patch to fix the Adobe Commerce issue where the the Admin user that is restricted to a specific website can't sort or add new products inside a category in case the web store has its own root category.
+description: Apply the ACSD-56760 patch to fix the Adobe Commerce issue where the the Admin user that is restricted to a specific website and is unable to sort or add new products inside a category in case the web store has it's own root category.
 role: Admin
 ---
-# ACSD-56760: Admin user is restricted to a specific website and can't sort or add new products
+# ACSD-56760: Admin user is restricted to a specific website and is unable to sort or add new products

-The ACSD-56760 patch fixes the issue where the Admin user that is restricted to a specific website can't sort or add new products inside a category in case the web store has its own root category.
+The ACSD-56760 patch fixes the issue where the the Admin user that is restricted to a specific website and is unable to sort or add new products inside a category in case the web store has it's own root category.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.47 is installed.
 The patch ID is ACSD-56760.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions